 Iola sits at the crossroads of U.S. Route 54 and U.S. Route 169, nestled between Kansas’s Flint Hills and Missouri’s Ozarks.
 Enjoy Kansas’s quaint small-town and rural environment while staying within a 3-hour radius of five major cities.
 Hosting the largest downtown square in the United States, colorful historic buildings line the square’s eight blocks of unique shops, restaurants and historical attractions.
-A large manicured lawn sits at the middle of the downtown square and provides a perfect place for a picnic and recreation.
+A large manicured lawn sits in the middle of the downtown square and provides a perfect place for a picnic and recreation.
 Stick around on summer Thursday evenings to listen to the city band play--the longest continuously-performing city band in Kansas.

-Iola provides plenty of fun family entertainment during its summer Allen County Fair, autumn Farm City Days and multiple holiday events.
+Iola provides plenty of fun family entertainment during its summer Allen County Fair, autumn Farm City Days, and multiple holiday events.
 Join the iconic Bowlus Fine Arts Center for one of its musical or theatrical performances and spend the night in one of Iola’s cozy downtown lofts.